register-dynamics/register-dynamics.co.uk/_drafts/what-is-data-governance-and-why-is-it-important.md

 Data governance will also become more and more critical as the reliance on data to fuel business decisions grows.
 Even if you already have a data governance framework set up, it will be important to keep reviewing and re-evaluating each aspect of it, as your business needs change.

 We hope that this brief introduction and overview of data governance has given you some ideas around what data governance encompasses and why it’s important to get right.
-If you’d like to share your experiences with data governance or want to discuss how we can help you with your specific data governance needs, do [get in touch](hello@register-dynamics.co.uk) with us.
+If you’d like to share your experiences with data governance or want to discuss how we can help you with your specific data governance needs, do [get in touch](hello@register-dynamics.co.uk) with us or see our [Data Governance page](https://www.register-dynamics.co.uk/data-governance).